pebble-dev/rebble-help/_topic/setup-android.md

 Choose one and sign in. *Remember your sign in credentials!*

-You will be returned to the Rebble site and be greeted with 'You’re all set!'
+You will be returned to the Rebble site and be greeted with a page titled "You’re all set!"

+Click the "get started now" link on that page.

 # Switch to Rebble

+You should now be seeing a page titled "Here we go!"
-Read the page, then tap the **Switch to Rebble** button.
+Read the page, then tap the **Switch to Rebble** button at the bottom.
 The browser will then ask if you want to open it with the Pebble app.

 ![](/images/setup/11.png)